venomusblood568/moonplay/README.md

 # to do list
 1) add snake length and game over situation
 2) Tic-tac-toe
+3) add advance snake
-3) still thinking what to add
+4) still thinking what to add